Nostalgia

 Last week, I attended a screening of two short films by queer Algonquin College film school graduates.
 One of the movies was set in the nineties, a time before this director was born.

 When she was asked about the choice of period, she mentioned how she liked the tactility of that pre-smartphone era.
-Similarly, a gen alpha family member wanted a boombox.
-They’re hardly alone in that generation to place this aura around the nineties.
+On another occasion, a gen alpha family member expressed a desire to own a boombox.
+It’s a thing for that generation to place a bit of an aura on the nineties.

 I believe there’s some value in nostalgia; it can point to the things we’re dissatisfied with in today’s world.
+It’s also understandable that we can pine for what was once familiar given a lifetime of transformation around us.

 My living room.
 The rotary phone is functional.